Before Conan usurped the position, The Kindaichi Case Files was the name representing the Japanese mystery Manga genre.

 I got giddy for quite a few seconds, and then I was gleefully watching the pilot while munching chips.
 A huge fan of the series since the late 90s, “Kindaichi” is the name I still associated with the Japanese tantei i.e. detective Manga genre.
 Nope, not Conan, but Hajime Kindaichi.

-In fact, I only just rewatched some episodes of the 90s Anime adaptation.
+In fact, I only just rewatched several episodes of the 90s Anime adaptation.
 (Okay … it wasn’t just a while ago.
 I did this during the semi-lockdown in 2020)

-Just to highlight, you don’t need to know any of the following to understand everything; the new live-action series does a darn good job at introducing stuffs and people.
+Just to highlight, you don’t actually need to know any of the following to understand everything; the new live-action series does a darn good job at introducing stuff and people.
 But naturally, knowing what to expect will greatly improve your viewing experience.
-I promise.

 1. The Manga was first serialised in Weekly Shōnen Magazine in 1992